KCDMA Talks: Using Data to Drive Experience and Personalization

 Every marketing initiative, no matter how big or small makes an impact.
 Does that impact have purpose?
 Does it enhance the user experience?
 Could it have been more personalized?
 Let the industry’s best and brightest help answer these questions and more at Symposium 2020.
 You don’t want to miss this opportunity to be inspired and gain new insights that will help drive your marketing strategy.

-This full-day event is packed with takeaways you can use right away to enhance your marketing efforts.
+This full-day event is packed with takeaways from an impressive lineup of industry leaders that you will be able to use right away to enhance your marketing efforts.

-Your ticket includes a day full of marketing insights & takeaways, meals, and Jeff Fromm’s new book, “The Purpose Advantage”
+Your ticket includes a day full of marketing insights & takeaways, meals, “The Purpose Advantage” and other swag bag goodies.

 Early Bird – Ends 11:59 p.m. on Friday, November 22.